-While you are researching for your history paper, you will come across many multimedia sources.
+While researching for your history paper, you will come across many multimedia sources.
 As primary sources such as photographs and recordings become fragile with age, libraries and other institutions are archiving these precious materials online.
 Many of these sources are available free through government repositories such as the Library of Congress.
-Universities, academic and public libraries devote time and money to preserving these pieces of history.
+Universities, academic libraries and public libraries devote time and money to preserving these pieces of history.

 Include the title of the work, the date of availability, name of producer and the medium in which you found your source.
 If you accessed it online, include the URL as the final element in the entry.